 Archeological Field School at Cetamura

-Each year FSU International Programs organizes a field school at Cetamura, called Archaeology in Tuscany, under the direction of Dr. Nancy de Grummond.
+Each year FSU International Programs organizes a field school at Cetamura, called Archaeology in Tuscany, under the direction of Nancy de Grummond.
 It normally takes place in May and June.